DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 *The investigation continues in "The Human Experiment: A New Story for Humanity."*

+# Chapter 12: The Unsolved Mystery

-# Chapter 12: Conclusion: The Great Forgetting
+### Chapter 12: Conclusion: The Great Forgetting

 The investigation is complete.
 The evidence, from the seasonal kingdoms of our ancestors to the frozen hierarchies of the modern corporation, points to a single, devastating conclusion.
 The ultimate tragedy of the Social Game is not that we are being manipulated.
 It is that we have **forgotten we were ever playing.**